-Native Landscapes Phase: Il aims to replace small and underutilized lawn spaces on Western Washington University's (WWU) campus with diverse selections of native plants.
+Native Landscapes Phase II aims to replace small and underutilized lawn spaces on Western Washington University's (WWU) campus with diverse selections of native plants.
 The spot we have chosen is a small, underutilized, and irrigated section of grass against the west side of the Art Annex.
 This spot is visible to anyone walking by, but a sign will also be pointing to the Native Landscape to clarify its location and give students more information about the plants there.
 The area chosen was suggested by WWU's lead gardener, Oskar Kollen, because it targets an area that outdoor maintenance was already wanting to replace.
 The location of this plot has proved difficult to mow as it is more removed than other lawn plots.
 It is also underutilized as it sits up against the building and does not get a lot of sun.
 The grass would be removed by the Grounds team.
-Once the grass is removed, a work party will be held to cover the area with wood chips.
-The native plants would be planted by group members and a work party in the Spring of 2024.
-Participants will be incentivized for the work parties with free food.
+The native plants would be planted by group members and student volunteers in the Spring of 2024.
 The selected plants are Pacific Bleeding Heart (Dicentra Formosa), Pacific Rhododendron (Rhododendron Macrophyllum), and Pacific Trillium (Trillium Ovatum).
 These native plants were chosen for their appeal to pollinators, their aesthetic, and their growing preference for shaded areas.
-Once this project proves successful, other students could collaborate with maintenance to continue the project and expand to other sites.
+Once this project proves successful, other students could collaborate with Grounds to continue the project and expand to other sites.